CSAFE-ISU/grooves-manual-id/README.md

     - e.g., "kr", "cr", "hh", "yg"
 6. `manual_rep`: Repetition number within each individual's set of identifications.
     - e.g. "kr" did 3 repetitions on Hamby Set 44, so there are reps 1, 2, and 3.
-7. `grooves_manual`: this is set of groove identifications obtained WITHOUT THE PLOT!
-For each scan, this should simply be a vector of 2 values (left and right manually identified groove).
+7. `groove_left_manual`: this is the manually identified groove on the left side of the crosscut (LEA).
+This should be a single number.
+8. `groove_right_manual`: this is the manually identified groove on the right side of the crosscut (LEA).
+This should be a single number.

-Please see `grooves_manual_hamby44.rda` for an example of what the data should look like, and match your format to that!
+Please see `grooves_manual_hamby44.csv` for an example of what the data should look like, and match your format to that!